6:30 pm – 8:00 pm

 HISTORY OF JUNETEENTH

 Juneteenth celebrates not only the national Juneteenth, which is also known as Emancipation Day since news of freedom from slavery fell on the 19th of June nearly 150 years ago, but also May 20, 1865, which is Florida’s Emancipation Day.
 Juneteenth originated as a celebration of the ending of slavery in Texas.
 On June 19, 1865, Major General Gordon Granger and 1,800 troops of the Union Army arrived in Galveston, Texas, and announced that the Civil War had ended and all enslaved persons were free.
 Even though President Abraham Lincoln’s Emancipation Proclamation had gone into effect on January 1, 1863, freeing all enslaved persons in those states in rebellion against the United States, for various reasons, the decree had not yet taken effect in Texas.
-To learn more Juneteenth, visit www.juneteenth.com
+Learn more about Juneteenth.

 In Florida, Union Brigadier General Edward M. McCook established his headquarters at the Hagner residence, known today as the Knott House, in Tallahassee.
 Immediately following the Civil War, General McCook was responsible for announcing the Emancipation Proclamation.
 A series of celebratory events are normally scheduled in Tallahassee on and around May 20.